 Join the information revolution!
-This cutting-edge major gives you all the skills, knowledge and insights you need to provide strong, thoughtful, intelligent leadership in today’s intensely data-driven world.
+This cutting-edge and interdisciplinary major gives you all the skills, knowledge and insights you need to provide strong, thoughtful, intelligent leadership in today’s intensely data-driven world.

 Explore the human side of information technology

 This innovative major will give you a deep dive into the rapidly changing ways people and organizations employ technologies to find, create and deploy information—an indispensable resource to individuals and society.
 You’ll learn how people use technology to solve real-world problems.
-You’ll study computer programming, data science, database management, and information privacy and security.
+You’ll study artificial intelligence, computer programming, data science, data visualization, database management, health informatics, information privacy and security, and user experience.
 You’ll examine the subtleties of project management and learn to lead in today’s information-driven workplace.
 This powerful, relevant, fascinating major will prepare you to help the organizations of today and tomorrow manage information effectively and turn data into an invaluable asset.
 SOIS Learning Goals and Outcomes (pdf)

 Prepare to thrive in a fast-growing field